 Run SFC Scan.

 This solution is worth trying.
-When Your PC ran into a problem needs to restart, the problem does appear.
+When Your PC ran into a problem that needs to restart, the problem does appear.
 SFC stands for System File Checker Tool.
-It is a Microsoft utility, that allows the user to scan and restore corrupted system files.
+It is a Microsoft utility that allows the user to scan and restore corrupted system files.
 The utility replaces corrupted files with a cached copy of Windows.
 And, cache copy of Windows is located in a compressed folder at %WinDir%\System32\dllcache.

 How to perform an SFC Scan.

 1. Right-Click on the Windows 10 start button.
 And, then click on “Windows PowerShell (Admin)”.

 2. UAC Windows will appear, click on Yes.

 3. Type the following command in Windows PowerShell.
 And press enter key.